rackerlabs/technical-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 ### Conclusion

 This blog described how and why to use GoldenGate and discussed its architecture and components.
-It also detailed the capture modes and replicat modes incorporated in the tool.
+It also detailed the capture modes and Replicat modes incorporated in the tool.

 If you have any questions on the topic, comment in the field below.